Skip to main content

 Finally, we always acknowledged any research sample limitations when presenting findings to colleagues and stakeholders.

 In our reports and research playbacks, we caveated our findings by comparing our sample to the overall demographics of our population.
 In one example, we were able to highlight that our findings may differ for non-local authority-based organisations.
-Therefore, in future rounds of research we should focus more on recruitment from those types of organisations.
+Therefore, in future rounds of research we knew we should focus more on recruitment from those types of organisations.

 Conclusion